AlfrescoArchive/ttc-docs/workshop.md

 - Import project into Jenkins X:
   > jx import --branches "develop|PR-.*|feature.*"

-- Verify in Jenkins UI that the project was imported and the pipeline is running (jx get urls -> to retrieve the URLs again)
+- Verify in Jenkins UI that the project was imported and the pipeline is running (jx console)